Charnwood-Challenge/Charnwood-Challenge.github.io/juniorchallenge.md

 permalink: /juniorchallenge/
 ---

 The ‘Charnwood Junior Challenge’ will be a 1 mile (1.6 km) fun run/walk on an off-road route for children and anyone else who fancies a shorter challenge, and starts at 10.30am.
-This a challenging cross country course (see [route](https://charnwoodchallenge.me/route/)), so don't expect to keep your feet dry!
+This a challenging cross country course (see [Race information](https://charnwoodchallenge.me/raceinformation/)), so don't expect to keep your feet dry!

 Please note that all children under 8 must be accompanied by a person 18 or over.